 For people on the east coast, a rabbit supplier is www.hare-today.com (814) 587-2178.
 I have no idea how finely this company grinds their food but it is not as fine as the product mentioned above.

-Side note: Of course there are other issues involved with commercially-raised meat besides antibiotics and hormones such the diet they are fed, how humanely they are raised, etc., but that is outside the scope of this webpage.
+Side note: Of course there are other issues involved with commercially-raised meat besides antibiotics such as the diet they are fed, how humanely they are raised, etc., but that is outside the scope of this webpage.

 In addition to chicken, turkey, and rabbit, good choices include Cornish game hen, guinea fowl, quail.
 Duck can also be fed but be aware that duck is typically very high in fat which may be a problem for some cats.

 I stick to poultry and rabbit and do not feed beef or fish because poultry and rabbit are closer in composition to what a small cat would eat in the wild.
 Also, beef and fish have been shown to be hyperallergenic in some cats and if you used beef, you would have to use bone meal and I greatly prefer using fresh bone.